-Residential & Community Conservation
+Residential and Community Conservation

 Conservation practices implemented in residential, urban, and suburban communities can have a big impact on improving water quality and protecting our surrounding environment.
 District staff can provide technical assistance and advice for determining what types of conservation practices are best suited for your property.
 If your project is eligible, District staff can also help you submit an application for financial assistance when available.